kainonly/kainonly.github.io/content.en/_index.md

 It is only in Chinese, but it's nice to meet you, we can follow each other's [Github](https://github.com/kainonly)🤓

-~ Love coding, hobby is still coding, tossing distributed, open source
+~ Love coding, hobby is still coding, exploring distributed, open source

 Currently focusing on cloud-native Kubernetes, ~~Docker~~, the technology stack is mainly Golang, NoSQL, Nats, ~~PHP, Node, RabbitMQ~~, MySQL